xubingyue/avocadodb/Documentation/Books/stash/CollectionsAndDocuments.md

 `--server.endpoint`, `--server.username` and `--server.password` for
 this.

-    unix> arangosh --server.endpoint tcp://127.0.0.1:8529 --server.username root
+    unix> avocadosh --server.endpoint tcp://127.0.0.1:8529 --server.username root

-A default configuration is normally installed under */etc/arangodb/arangosh.conf*.
+A default configuration is normally installed under */etc/avocadodb/avocadosh.conf*.
 It contains a default endpoint and an empty password.

 Querying for Documents